 The Los Alamos Neutron Science Center (LANSCE) is in the planning phase of a refurbishment project that will sustain reliable facility operations well into the next decade.
-The linear accelerator was constructed in the late 1960s and commissioned as the Los Alamos Meson Physics Facility (LAMPF) in 1972.
-As the mission changed, LANSCE became a national user facility that provides pulsed protons and spallation neutrons for defense and civilian research and applications.
-The upgrade will replace all of the 201.25 MHz RF systems and a substantial fraction of the 805 MHz RF systems and high voltage systems.
-This paper will provide the design details of the new RF and high voltage systems.
+The LANSCE accelerator was constructed in the late 1960s and early 1970s and is a national user facility that provides pulsed protons and spallation neutrons for defense and civilian research and applications. refurbishment will focus on systems that are approaching "end of life" and systems where modern upgrades hold the promise for significant operating cost savings. current baseline consist of replacing all the 201 MHz RF systems, upgrading a substantial fraction of the 805 MHz RF systems to high efficiency klystrons, replacing the high voltage systems, and replacing the low level RF cavity field control systems.
+System designs will be presented.
+The performance improvements will be described and the preliminary cost and schedule estimates will be discussed.